Damms/Damms/README.md

 ## Objective

-My journey in technology has led me to develop a passion for cloud security, and I am now eager to transition into this field.
+My journey in technology has led me to develop a passion for cyber security, and I am now eager to transition into this field.
 ## Skills

 | Skills                                         | Associated Project         |